Air Source Heat Pumps

 Some of the key differences between heat pumps from different manufacturers come down to how efficiently they operate at low air temperatures, so this is where correct design and installation of the air source system is essential to ensure that they work as efficiently as possible for your particular property.
 An air source heat pump that is suitable for a property in the North of Scotland would be unlikely to be suitable for an identical property on the South Coast of England.

 A heat pump uses the same principle to transfer heat that fridges use.
 Fridges keep cool by pumping heat away from food and drink to the grill on the back; heat pumps extract heat from the renewable source and pump it into buildings.
 A refrigeration cycle uses the renewable energy that is extracted from the air, ground or water to boil a special liquid refrigerant into a gas, these liquids have a boiling point that is much lower than that of water.
 The gas produced is then compressed and becomes hot and the heat is extracted, this then turns the gas back into a liquid again and the cycle starts again.
 The generation of heat by compressing a gas can be seen with a simple experiment of trying to pump a bicycle pump with your thumb on the end, as the air is compressed the pump will become hot.

 How reliable are heat pumps and how much maintenance do they need?

 Heat pumps have been widely used in Europe and North America for decades.
 Because the refrigeration cycle is a tried and tested technology they tend to be extremely reliable.
-However, in order to ensure they continue to run reliable and as efficiently as possible we always recommend servicing them annually as you would a conventional boiler.
+However, in order to ensure they continue to run as reliably and as efficiently as possible we always recommend servicing them annually, just as you would a conventional boiler.